hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 Show Seconds :kbd:`Ctrl-T`
    Shows seconds instead of frames on the time axis.
 Sync Visible Range
-   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA, and Sequencer) when this option is set.
+   Synchronizes the horizontal panning and scale of the editor with other time-based editors (Graph, Dope Sheet, NLA, and Sequencer) that also have this option is set.
-   That way you always have these editors showing the same section of frames.
+   That way, they always show the same section of time.

 ----------